What is a “toxic” person?

 (a) not admit to having done anything wrong, even when presented with the facts,

-(b) truly believe that they haven’t done anything wrong or haven’t intended to do so, and instead blame you or someone else for how they felt or what they did, and
+(b) honestly believe that they haven’t done anything wrong or haven’t intended to do so, and instead blame you or someone else for how they felt or what they did, and

-(c) try to convince others of their innocence too, even if this involves a real stretching of the truth, or outright lying.
+© try to convince others of their innocence, even if this involves a real stretching of the truth or outright lying.

 Unfortunately, many of the clients that I see have been affected by toxic people, including:

-- The boss, who dangles the promise of pay rises and promotions over their employees to motivate them to reach a goal, and then once that goal is reached take the deal off the table
+- The boss, who dangles the promise of pay raises and promotions over their employees to motivate them to reach a goal, and then once that goal is achieved, takes the deal off the table

 - The boss, who forces his workers, often vulnerable immigrants on working visas, to work for less money than the minimum wage or to be on call and work overtime without any extra pay or time in lieu